İrem Karamete: Early life

-Karamete was born into a fencing family in Istanbul, Turkey on June 20, 1993.
-Her father Mehmet Karamete coached the Israeli and German national fencing teams, as well as his spouse Nili Drori. İrem's mother Nili competed in the women's individual foil events for Israel at the 1976 and 1984 Summer Olympics.
+Karamete was born into a fencing family in Istanbul, Turkey.
+Her father Mehmet Karamete coached the Israeli and German national fencing teams, as well as his future spouse Nili Drori. İrem's mother Nili competed in the women's individual foil events for Israel at the 1976 Olympics in Montreal and 1984 Olympics in Los Angeles, and won a bronze medal in team foil at the 1974 Asian Games.
 Her older sister Merve also competed in fencing, and was a member of the national team.

 Karamete completed her bachelor's degree in industrial engineering with an athletic scholarship at Ozyegin University, Istanbul.
 She was the captain of her university's fencing team where she also won four individual titles in a row.
-In 2019, she completed her master's degree in global marketing management at Boston University, USA.
+In 2019, she completed her master's degree in global marketing management at Boston University, in the United States.

 Sports career

 Karamete started fencing at the age of 10.
-In only five years she reached the national team representing Turkey in international competitions.
+In five years she reached the national team representing Turkey in international competitions.
 In those years, she also won the " Turkish Champion " title in the cadet & junior categories several times.
 She competed in many European and World Cadet & Junior championships, reaching the top 16 at the 2009 tournament in Bourges, France.
 Karamete won a bronze medal at the Cadet & Junior Mediterranean Championships the same year.

 Karamete won the Turkish Championship 10 times between 2011 and 2019.

 In 2012, Karamete took the gold medal at the Mediterranean Junior and Cadet Fencing Championship held in Poreč, Croatia after the Turkish women's fencing team defeated France in the final.
 In the same season, Karamete finished in the top 16 at both Junior World Cups in Budapest and Belgrade.

 Karamete took the bronze medal at the 2013 Mediterranean Games in Mersin, Turkey.
 She was the first Turkish woman to obtain a medal in fencing for her country in 42 years.

 In the 2014–2015 season, Karamete took a silver medal in Cancún, Mexico, a gold medal in Antalya, Turkey, a bronze medal both in Kocaeli, Turkey and Copenhagen, Denmark at the satellite tournament events.
 She represented her country at the 2015 European Games in Baku, Azerbaijan.
 Karamete was the silver medalist at the 2015 Balkan Championships in Niš, Serbia.